mjindal585/wasserstoff-VisionMark/STEPS.md

 ## Tech Stack Used

-- Node JS and Express for services
+- Node and Express for services
+- Typescript
 - JWT for authentication
 - Brcrypt for storing password
 - MongoDB as database
 - Mongoose as ODM
+- Multer for file upload

 ## Installation